Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 :class:`~pytorch_lightning.lite.LightningLite` is the right tool for you if you match one of the two following descriptions:

-- As a PyTorch user, I want to quickly scale my existing code to multiple devices with minimal code changes.
+- I want to quickly scale my existing code to multiple devices with minimal code changes.

-- As a PyTorch user, I would like to convert my existing code to the Lightning API, but a one-step transition might be too complex.
+- I would like to convert my existing code to the Lightning API, but a full path to Lightning transition might be too complex.
 I am looking for a stepping stone to ensure reproducibility during the transition.

 Supported Integrations
 ======================